What's New in Analysis Workspace

 Changes to None/Unspecified

-Changed how None/Unspecified works in Analysis Workspace so that it is consistent with Reports & Analytics, the Segment Builder and the dimension values menu in Analysis Workspace.
+Changed how None/Unspecified works in Analysis Workspace so that it is consistent with Reports & Analytics, the Segment Builder and the dimension items menu in Analysis Workspace.

 This means that the value will show up as "Unspecified" instead of "None" in most projects in Analysis Workspace.